xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 -------------------------

+A meal with a client where work is discussed (that isn't **lavish**).

 Potential nerve **impingement** (if pain radiates to arms or causes tingling).

-When sponges are damaged by strong currents or munched on by predators, they don’t necessarily float away or die.
+When sponges are damaged by strong currents or **munched** on by predators, they don’t necessarily float away or die.
 Throwing the javelin is a **feat** of strength.

 Come on, let's **hang back**.